The best text editors make it easy to code accurately and correctly without formatting issues corrupting it.

 A huge number of packages on the platform have been developed by its community – and if there’s something that doesn’t already exist, you can create it by editing the CSS in its back end.

-Atom is cross-platform and based on the electron framework, so on the downside coders who prefer their apps to be lightweight may balk at its 400MB install footprint.
+Atom is cross-platform and based on the electron framework, so on the downside coders who prefer their apps to be lightweight may balk at its relatively large install footprint.

 Visual Studio Code (or VScode) has become popular among developers – the ones who aren’t put off by the fact that it’s a Microsoft product, anyway.
 Like Atom and Sublime Text, it offers a variety of packages and free extensions that can be downloaded from its marketplace to add additional features – and the code editor itself can be customized.